 December 3-11, 2014: Infrastructure Business Development Mission to Morocco, Egypt, & Jordan

 Organized by the U.S. Department of Commerce, this mission (with optional West Bank briefings) will enable U.S. firms will gain market insights, make industry contacts, network with key government officials and decision makers, solidify business strategies, and advance specific projects.
 With a predicted 5-7% annual rate of infrastructure expansion growth in 2014, there are many opportunities for U.S. companies across North Africa and the Levant region, especially in efficient energy technology equipment and services, transportation infrastructure and equipment, water and waste treatment, marine and ports infrastructure, and tourism and building construction.
 Increasingly seen as Northwest Africa’s regional hub for transportation and business, Morocco plans to invest $15 billion towards upgrading basic infrastructure by 2015.
 Egypt’s has set a target of 20% power from wind, hydro, and solar by 2020, and the Suez Canal Regional Development Project is expected to be implemented in late 2014/2015.
 Jordan’s Free Trade Agreement with the United States, means there are now virtually no tariffs between the two countries, and bilateral trade has increased 600% over the last ten years.
 The government’s $18 billion strategic energy plan and $2.2 billion investment in efficient energy projects provide excellent opportunities for U.S. companies.
 Apply now at: http://www.export.gov/trademissions/ NALinfrastructure Space is limited.
-See above for info on the June 25 webinar regarding these markets and the mission.
-Deadline: September 12, 2014.
+Deadline Extended to: September 30, 2014.
 For questions, contact Debra.Rogers@trade.gov.

 March 1-4, 2015: Multi-Sector Trade Mission to Santo Domingo, Dominican Republic